How To Travel In Turkey On A Budget: Real Costs, Tips & Hacks

 ATM Turkey - What currency to use in Turkey

-At most, a fee will be 100 liras maximum (5 Euros).
-You might also be charged a cash conversion fee by your own bank if you take out foreign currency, so that is something to check before you travel if you intend to use your card in ATMs.
+Your bank might also charge you a cash conversion fee if you withdraw foreign currency, so check before you travel if you intend to use your card at ATMs.

 Public Transport